 Avoiding this type of delay was one of the main objectives of the 1999 reforms and under the new Civil Procedure Rules, the court takes a much more active role in setting deadlines, similar to the role which had long been the case in tribunals.
 This means that the time from Claim Form to trial is much shorter than under the old system but it also means that there are quite tight deadlines which the court can enforce with “sanctions”.
 The sanctions available to the court include ordering a party not meeting a deadline to pay the legal costs incurred by the other party in going to court to get an order that they do so.
 In addition the court might make an order debarring a party in default from relying on some part of its case - for example if the statement of a witness is not exchanged on time, the court may refuse to hear that witness, and if the witness is one of the more important witnesses that might mean that the party deprived of that witness is significantly less likely to win.
 In cases of persistent failure to meet deadlines by a claimant, the court might strike out the whole claim – i.e. declare, without a trial, that the claimant has effectively lost and must pay the defendant’s costs.
 In the case of persistent failure by a defendant to meet deadlines, the court could declare that the claimant has won the case by default, without there being a trial.

 The above explanation of procedure is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the procedural rules would say about your own situation.
 So please do not rely on the above but contact me for advice Please note that the above is a general description of a the typical steps in civil case ending with a trial, but not all steps are applicable in all cases and sometimes there may be additional steps.
 Note also that Criminal and Family cases use a different procedure.

-This page was lasted updated in November 2016 Disclaimer
+This page was lasted updated in January 2019 Disclaimer